 This is the painting I go to first whenever I go to the Prado.
 I first saw it in 1975, and its attraction has never waned.
 I head right for it when I come into the museum.
-(It helps that it's in one of the first rooms right off the entrance.)
+(It helps that it's in one of the first rooms right off the main entrance.)
 And then I stand there and take in this crowning achievement of Flemish art, color by color, face by face, fold of cloth by fold of cloth.
-Van der Weyden's technique and composition are impeccable, but what really gets me is the humanity as expressed by the fainting Virgin and the sad concern of the men.
+Van der Weyden's technique and composition are impeccable, but what really gets me is the humanity as expressed by the fainting Virgin Mary and the sad concern of the men.
 The figures in the painting are near life size, and that just adds to the emotion.
 It was originally painted as an altar piece, and so it had a proscribed size.
 The technique of fitting 10 figures into a sculpture-like composition in a confined space just makes this painting all the more amazing.
 It is one of the few religious works of western art that really move me.

 Self Portrait, by Albrecht Dürer